On boundedness of singularities and minimal log discrepancies of Koll\'ar components: Boundedness of mldK

 \section{Boundedness of \texorpdfstring{$\mldk$}{mldK}}

-In this section, we prove Conjecture \ref{conj:bdd for mldK} in codimension two, as well as Conjecture \ref{conj:bdd for mldK, vol>epsilon} (equivalently: Conjecture \ref{conj:bdd mldk, Q-Gor, N-comp}) in dimension $3$.
-In particular, this confirms the special boundedness of threefold klt singularities whose volumes are bounded from below.
+In this section, we study Conjecture \ref{conj:bdd for mldK} in codimension two, as well as Conjecture \ref{conj:bdd for mldK, vol>epsilon} (equivalently: Conjecture \ref{conj:bdd mldk, Q-Gor, N-comp}) in dimension $3$.
+In particular, we confirm the special boundedness of threefold klt singularities whose volumes are bounded from below.
 As a preliminary step, we first show that Conjecture \ref{conj:bdd mldk, Q-Gor, N-comp} holds for singularities $x\in X$ that belong to an analytically bounded family.

 \begin{lem} Let $N$ be a positive integer and let $B\subseteq \cX\to B$ be a $\bQ$-Gorenstein family of klt singularities.
 Then there exists some $A>0$ depending only on $N$ and the family $B\subseteq \cX\to B$ such that for any klt singularity $x\in X$ with $(x\in X^{\an})\in (B\subseteq \cX^{\an}\to B)$ and any $N$-complement $D$ of $x\in X$, there exists some Koll\'ar component $E$ over $x\in X$ such that